Stop Wasting 89% of Your AI Agent's Tokens on CLI Noise

 - Use one-line-per-error format -

-raw,text,emacs- nottableorcompact(Psalm ≤6) - Don't switch to JSON - it has ~40% overhead from key repetition.
+raw,text,emacs,githuborcompact - Don't switch to JSON - it has ~50% overhead from key repetition.
 Plain text is more token-efficient for error lists

 Do this once, save thousands of tokens per session, and stop feeding your AI agent junk.

-This article covers PHP.
-I've collected the same flags for Node, Python, Go, Rust, Ruby, Java, Kotlin, Swift, and .NET in one repo: awesome-ai-friendly-cli.
+This article covers PHP, but the same problem exists in every ecosystem.
+I've collected quiet-mode flags for Node, Python, Go, Rust, Ruby, Java, Kotlin, Swift, and .NET in one place: awesome-ai-friendly-cli — a curated list of CLI flags that cut token waste across languages and tools.

 - Previous: First hour of a new Laravel project